idleist/webportfolio-gatsby/src/markdown-pages/projects/wellbeing.md

 ###project outline
 The client had a small home business and had built up an online presence on social media.
 She had wanted a website for a while but was not sure how to go about it and was confused about hosting a website.
 I met with the client and we discussed what she wanted from the website.

 I used bootstrap and JQuery for responsive styling and navigation toggle for smaller devices.
 I think the design is clear and conveys all the information required by the client.
-This was my second web project.

 ###plans